-Financial Agency Agreement - The Foundation acts in a limited role as a financial agent for Big Life Kenya (Note 1) under a Financial Agency Agreement for Custodial Services for Financial Assets (the Agreement) between the Foundation and Big Life Limited Kenya (Big Life Kenya) dated April 10, 2020.
-The Agreement was entered into solely due to the current unprecedented situation of COVID-19 and the resulting uncertainty it has created.
+Financial Agency Agreement - The Foundation acts in a limited role as a financial agent for Big Life Limited Kenya (Note 1) under a Financial Agency Agreement for Custodial Services for Financial Assets (the Agreement) between the Foundation and Big Life Limited Kenya (Big Life Kenya) dated April 10, 2020.
+The Agreement was entered into solely due to the unprecedented situation of COVID-19 and the resulting uncertainty it has created.
 The Agreement is a precaution and preventative measure should the COVID-19 pandemic lead to unrest and instability in the Kenyan banking system.
-The initial term of the Agreement is for two years and expires on April 30, 2022, unless terminated earlier by Big Life Kenya.
-Big Life Kenya has the option to extend the Agreement, pending the Foundation's willingness, if necessary due to COVID-19 or related circumstances stemming from the COVID-19 pandemic.
+The initial term of the Agreement is for two years and expired on April 30, 2022.
+Big Life Kenya extended the Agreement on April 29, 2022, and the Agreement shall remain effective indefinitely until written termination by either party.